matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 15 Years ago Apple moved away from the `PowerPC` chips they had used since 1994 and joined the rest of the computational world under the `x86` umbrella.
 In 2020, Apple is changing CPU types again, this time from `x86` to `ARM` based CPUs.

-To summarize the difference between `x86` and `ARM` architecture: `x86` is a Cross Country runner, built for sustained torture tests. `ARM` CPUs are sprinters that thrive under short bursty workloads.
+To summarize the difference between `x86` and `ARM` architecture: `x86` is a Cross Country runner, built for sustained torture tests. `ARM` CPUs are Sprinters that thrive under short bursty workloads.

 Apple is teasing some impressive numbers. _Most users_ in the Apple Ecosystem will only benefit from this change.